samvera/samvera.github.io/pages/samvera/developer_community/contributing_code/code.md

 Many developers in the Samvera community practice [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), and you will notice as you begin submitting pull requests that the common code review process requires that you cover all code changes with tests; this is equally true of bugfixes, features, and refactoring changes.

 We tend to use RSpec as our testing tool of choice, with Capybara for feature tests, and our tests tend to conform to [community-driven testing guidelines](http://betterspecs.org/).
-All of our codebases on GitHub integrate with the Travis continuous integration service, which allows reviewers to see if changes made in pull requests have a passing test suite.
+All of our codebases on GitHub integrate with the CircleCI or Travis continuous integration services, which allows reviewers to see if changes made in pull requests have a passing test suite.
 We also tend to use Coveralls to determine whether the proposed changes have increased or decreased overall code coverage.

 ## Style guidelines